jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

-    the procedure, that the operator knows in detail the specific function and clinical application of the numerous surgical instruments of DIERESIS, EXERESIS and SYNTHESIS.</p>\n<p><b>Oral Surgery is science, art and skill, </b> and although it is governed by the same principles of General Surgery, it has its own peculiarities that emanate from the anatomical area to be treated.
+    the procedure, that the operator knows in detail the specific function and clinical application of the numerous surgical instruments of DIERESIS, EXERESIS and SYNTHESIS.</p>\n<p><b>Oral Surgery is science, art and skill, </b> and although it is governed by the same principles of general surgery, it has its own peculiarities that emanate from the anatomical area to be treated.
 Not in vain, <b>it is the oldest Specialty of Dentistry.</b></p> \n"
   image: "/img/aside-oral-surgery.jpg"